ansible/ansible/docsite/rst/dev_guide/developing_modules_python3.rst

 factors that make it harder to port them than most code:

 1. Many modules need to run on Python-2.4 in addition to Python-3.
-2. A lot of mocking has to go into unittesting a Python-3 module.
-So it's harder to test that your porting has fixed everything or to make sure that later commits haven't regressed.
+2. A lot of mocking has to go into unit testing a Python-3 module, so it's harder to test that your porting has fixed everything or to to make sure that later commits haven't regressed.

 Module String Strategy